dkelly255/python-checkers/README.md

 3. [Terminal Hangman in Python](https://github.com/Pran54/Hangman) - This repository from Github was returned from a search engine research exercise and contained similar insights into the detailed mechanics of how to program a simple game of Hangman using the Python Terminal

-## Code
+## Code:

+Within the application I have used the following sections of code at varying stages to help deliver the final release, each source is deatiled and attributed both below and in the code comments from a credits perspective:

-- [Clear Terminal function:](https://www.geeksforgeeks.org/clear-screen-python/) I required a function to clear the terminal for use in multiple stages of the application - after researching several sources I found the following method used by [GeeksForGeeks.org](https://www.geeksforgeeks.org/clear-screen-python/) whic involved the importation of the name and system functions from the OS library
+- [Clear Terminal function:](https://www.geeksforgeeks.org/clear-screen-python/) I required a function to clear the terminal for use in multiple stages of the application - in both Hangman and FictCorp Adventures games.
+After researching several sources via Search Engines I found the following method used by [GeeksForGeeks.org](https://www.geeksforgeeks.org/clear-screen-python/) whic involved the importation of the name and system functions from the OS library

+- [Typewriter Effect Function:](https://www.codegrepper.com/code-examples/python/typewriter+effect+python+terminal) Given the text-intensive nature of the FictCorp Adventures game, I wanted to ensure the user was not overwhelmed by large blocks of text appearing simultaneously, and felt that the text appearing in small sections, and gradually would help the user visually parse the information in a more efficient manner.
+This typewriter functionfrom [Codegrepper.com](https://www.codegrepper.com/code-examples/python/typewriter+effect+python+terminal) helped with this objective, and has been fully attributed & credited.

+- The [Word List](https://github.com/Xethron/Hangman/blob/master/words.txt) used for the Hangman game was sourced from a search engine researching exercise - the GitHub Repo linked above from user [Xethron](https://github.com/Xethron/Hangman/blob/master/words.txt) contains a large list of words which was suitable for the purposes of my application.
+Note I applied some processing steps to the raw data, including stripping out any blank lines, and removing any words of length less than three, as I felt these words would not add to the User Experience were they to be part of the final release.

+- The code for [Removing Words Under A Certain Length](https://stackoverflow.com/questions/10150725/beginner-issue-python-how-do-i-remove-words-from-a-list-under-a-certain-leng) from the opening Word Bank was also sourced from [Stack Overflow](https://stackoverflow.com/questions/10150725/beginner-issue-python-how-do-i-remove-words-from-a-list-under-a-certain-leng) with the details being contained in the link above and being fullly attributed & credited in the code comments as well as the readme credits section.

+- I sourced the code for [Importing words from a .txt file](https://stackoverflow.com/questions/30768056/importing-external-txt-file-in-python) from the linked [Stack Overflow](https://stackoverflow.com/questions/30768056/importing-external-txt-file-in-python) article - this was very brief, concise & accurate code which helped tie together the mechanics of the game towards the end of development when I was switching from a very small development words bank for testing purposes to a larger operational word bank for the final release.

+- The [Emoji Icons For FictCorp Dashboard](https://emojipedia.org/) were all sourced from the [emojipedia.ord](https://emojipedia.org/) site linked above and are heavily used at various stages throughout the dashboard displays to add a visual element to the User Experience in the Code Instititute Terminal

-## Technologies & Libraries Used
+## Technologies & Libraries Used:
 To deliver the final application functionality, I made use of several of the Built-In Python Libraries - these are detailed below:

 - OS Library: From the Python OS library I imported the "system" and "name" functions to enable the "clear the terminal" function used at regular intervals throughout the game sequence